daviskoh/codestars/prework.md

 What does it mean to compile your code?
 Describe how a compiler works.

 Compiling code is translating code into something a computer can read and understand.
-TODO: compiler description
+A compiler is a program that will read source code input and using a set of pre-programmed instructions, translate that code into 0's and 1's that a particular machine can run.

 What is the new line character?
 How does it work?

+The newline char is '\n'.
+It is a char that tells the compiler (or interpreter) to add a new line at the location where it is used.
+The compiler is pre-programmed to know what the '\n' character is.

 What is the terminal or command line?
 How can we use it as developers?

+Terminal is an terminal emulator whose UI is graphical and interface is the command line.
+It allows humans to type and execute commands for the OS to run.
+Developers can use ones packaged with their OS such as Terminal or download 3rd party ones like iTerm.

 ## The C Programming Language